Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Regression Analysis and Machine Learning.md

 It seems simple and easy while in fact it is not completely solved because of the diverse distributions.
 For example, what is the probability density function of the pixels in the given size pictures?
-Not all distribution function of interest are clear to us in high dimensional space although Gaussian mixture is a universal approximator of distribution function in $\mathbb{R}$.
+Not all distribution function of interest are clear to us in high dimensional space although Gaussian mixture is a universal approximation of distribution function in $\mathbb{R}$.

-* stable distributions such as generalized Laplacian distribution in finance;
+* stable distributions such as [generalized Laplacian distribution](https://krys.neocities.org/Research/LaplaceDistribution/LaplaceDistribution.html) in finance;
-* semi-circle distribution of the random matrix eigenvalues in physics;
+* [semi-circle distribution](https://terrytao.wordpress.com/2010/02/02/254a-notes-4-the-semi-circular-law/) of the random matrix eigenvalues in physics;
-* Gaussian-type distribution in high dimensional space.
+* [sub-Gaussian distribution](https://sites.ualberta.ca/~omarr/publications/subgaussians.pdf) in high dimensional space.

-And it is one of the core problem in point estimation.
-It is more difficult if we can not observe the samples directly such as the semi-circle distribution.
+And it is one of the core problem in statistical estimation.
+It is more difficult if we can not observe the samples directly such as the probability of root of polynomials given some properties.
+Like other tasks, the `dimension curse` makes it more complicated than in low dimensional space.
+Density estimation is related with sampling on random.

 ***